 Casework and policy queries are often revisited to provide the best service and representation for constituents, from whom we may continue to receive correspondence.
-Therefore, we feel it is reasonable for an elected representative to hold personal data for the duration of a parliamentary term.
+Therefore, we feel it is reasonable for an elected representative to hold personal data for the duration of their office.

 What rights do I have to my personal data?

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights:

 - Right of access – you have the right to request a copy of the information that we hold about you.

 - Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete.

 - Right to be forgotten – in certain circumstances you can ask for the data we hold about you to be erased from our records.